heyitsguay/gol3d/README.md

 # Game of Life 3D
+Currently tested only on 64-bit Ubuntu 15.10.
 Build using CMake, run from the terminal.
+Requires OpenGL 3.3, GLEW, GLFW 3, SOIL, and pkg-config.

 Check out patterns.txt for some examples of interesting rule sets.